 Raymond: You get to save them all

 Rico: I remember this time, we had a crew party and they made an announcement.
 All crew members go back to your rooms and you know, we didn’t know what happened so we will go back to the room and some more announcements were made.
-Look for your roommates, my roommate is here and report to the bridge until we figured it out.
+Look for your roommates, my roommate is here and reports to the bridge until we figured it out.
 There was someone missing.
-The guy jumped from the back of the ship on the opposite side where the party was never found a the crew member ,very sad.
+The guy jumped from the back of the ship on the opposite side where the party was never found a crew member, very sad.

 Rico: If you’re planning to come work at sea, please don’t have in mind to jump that will never find you.
 Yeah, I stay onboard, man.

-Raymond: So has working at sea changed your Life and why?
+Raymond: So has to work at sea changed your Life and why?

 Rico: Yes, absolutely.
 It has changed my life in a positive way you become someone, in one word more open to everything to changes to people with, different ideas and different backgrounds you learn to appreciate the different things from all over the world.
 You know every time you going to go from the Caribbean to Africa and then you go to Asia, you go to Europe and you appreciate everything, the culture, the people, and the food.
 Absolutely.
 Beautiful.